Wondering how to travel responsibly, without having to rough it or settle for less of an incredible experience?

 NYC Photo Journeys

-This New York photo tour company is owned by Epicure & Culture editor, Jessica Festa.
+This New York photo tour company is owned by Epicure & Culture editor, Jessie Festa.

-Along with supporting local businesses, they donate $3 per TripAdvisor review left to the charity of the moment.
+Along with supporting local businesses and volunteering with New York Cares, they donate $3 per TripAdvisor review left to City Harvest.

 sustainable tourism with backstreet academy